Jin00x/CodePrompt/README.md

 ### Additional Information

 - **GA/test_capture.py:** Captures and parses the output of to extract error codes.
 - **GA/test.py:** Runs the Rust tests and prints the output.

-This project leverages the OpenAI API to generate and evolve Rust code, ensuring that the generated code adheres to Rust's strict ownership and borrowing rules.
+This project leverages the OpenAI API to generate and evolve prompts for the Rust code, ensuring that the generated code adheres to Rust's strict ownership and borrowing rules.